Surin-Learning-Lab/CompTIAsecurityPlus_Study/Poffesor_Messer/part_1.md

  ## **Key exchange**
  **Diffie-Hellman concept**
  -DHE (Diffie-hellman ephemeral)
- 1. **Private keys** each generates a private key(kept secrete)
+ 1. **Private keys** each generates a private key(kept secret)
  2. **Public values** Using agreed-upon math parameters, large prime number and a base, each computes a corresponding public key.
  3. **Exchange** they exchange public values over the insecure channel
- 4. **Shared secrete** each combines their own private key with the others public key. because of the math, both arrive at the same shared secrete.
+ 4. **Shared secret** each combines their own private key with the others public key. because of the math, both arrive at the same shared secrete.
  5. **Symmetric Key** this shared secrete becomes their symmetric key, allowing secure communication without exposing private keys

  **example**
 Bob and Alice want to share encrypted data without ever sending their private keys.
 Each generates a private key and a corresponding public value, using agreed-upon math parameters(a large prime number and a base).
 They exchange public values, then each combines their own private key with the other’s public value to compute the same shared secret.
 This shared secret becomes their symmetric key, allowing secure communication without exposing private keys.
+**Simple math example (real numbers are huge)**
+1. **Agreed parameters** Prime *p* = 23, Base *g* = 5
+2. **Step 1 Private keys (secret)** Bob chooses private key *a* = 6 Alice chooses private key *b* = 15
+3. **Step 2 Public Keys** Bob computes A = *g<sup>a<sup>*